 Our product is permeable to water so that the water can be quickly drained off from the base layers and the joint.

-In case of concrete and aggregate or wood base layer, moisture stays a bit longer and white patches might develop on your stones and joints, and Dansand® polymeric bloc paving fix might not harden up properly.
-In addition, your stones might also appear wet and with patches of white.
+In case of concrete and aggregate, or wood base layer, moisture stays a bit longer and white patches might develop on your stones and joints.

 Do only the stones have rims?

-It might have something to do with the stones.
-If not, look at the kind of substrate you have and whether it is bound.
+It can have something to do with the stone.
+If not, look at the kind of substrate you have, it may be bound.

-See "What happens if I use Dansand® polymeric bloc paving fix on a bound substrate?".
+See "What happens if I use Dansand® stone dust for paving on a bound substrate?".

-If you have first used Dansand® joint filling sand, Dansand® stone dust for paving or Dansand® polymeric bloc paving fix between your stones, you do not have to work as hard to combat and burn off weeds.
+If you have first used Dansand® joint filling sand, Dansand® stone dust for paving or Dansand® polymeric bloc paving fix between your stones, you do not have to work so hard to combat or burn off weeds.
 You can say goodbye to a lot of unnecessary chemicals.